 COVID-19: Collection, Disinfection and Storage Processes for Single-Use N95 Filtering Facepiece Respirators

-This publication uses the term "disinfection" of N95 masks to refer to the chemical or physical process that inactivates infectious agents.
+This publication uses the term "disinfection" of N95 filtering facepiece respirators (FFRs) (also referred to as N95 masks) to refer to the chemical or physical process that inactivates infectious agents.
 It should be noted that the various reference publications and documents on the subject consulted by the Centre d’expertise en retraitement des dispositifs médicaux (CERDM) use the terms "decontamination," "disinfection," or both.
 The CERDM has chosen the term "disinfection" to conform to the reprocessing nomenclature that is generally accepted in Canada (CSA Z314.18).

 This document is intended for managers and clinical personnel involved in medical device reprocessing (MDR).

 Its purpose is to describe the guidelines to be followed for the overall process of collecting, disinfecting and storing N95 filtering facepiece respirators (FFRs) (also known as N95 masks) in order to :

 - Ensure compliance with and implementation of infection prevention and control (IPC) measures associated with disinfection activities.

 - Ensure compliance with the disinfection procedures for used N95 FFRs as per the manufacturer's instructions for the technologies chosen to perform the disinfection.

 - Standardize the process for disinfecting used N95 FFRs.

 1 Strategies to be applied in the event of an anticipated shortage, but while supplies are available (after verification with the procurement department and the Ministère de la Santé et des Services sociaux (MSSS)).

 2 Strategies to be applied in the event of a known shortage (after verification with the procurement department and the MSSS).